Kasey Dunn

-Kasey E. Dunn (born July 22, 1969) is an American football coach and former wide receiver who is currently the offensive coordinator at Oklahoma State University.
+Kasey E. Dunn (born July 22, 1969) is an American football coach and former wide receiver who most recently served as the offensive coordinator at Oklahoma State University.

 Playing career

 Dunn was a wide receiver at Idaho from 1987 to 1991.
 An eleventh hour commit, Idaho was the only scholarship offer Dunn received to play college football.
 As of 2020, he still holds program records for career receptions (287) and career receiving yards (3,847), while also being inducted into the school's Hall of Fame in 2007.
 He also spent time playing professional football, with the NFL's Houston Oilers in 1992, and the CFL's BC Lions and Edmonton Eskimos from 1992 to 1993, coming up with 20 receptions with Edmonton in 1992.

 Coaching career

 At the conclusion of his playing career, Dunn spent time as a volunteer assistant at his alma mater Idaho in 1993.
 He was then hired as a full-time assistant at San Diego in 1994, coaching tight ends and wide receivers.
 He returned to Idaho in 1995 to coach their cornerbacks, before joining the coaching staff at New Mexico in 1996 as cornerbacks coach.
 He was hired to coach running backs at Washington State in 1998, later adding special teams coaching duties in 2000.
 He also had assistant coaching stints at TCU and Arizona before being hired as the special teams coordinator & wide receivers coach at Baylor in 2007.
 Originally hired to be the receivers coach at Maryland in 2008, he left that position to coach the running backs for the NFL's Seattle Seahawks.
 Dunn spent the 2010 season as the wide receivers coach at Southern Miss.